When Life Requires a Move

 You can still file a Motion to Relocate the Minor Child(ren) as you planned.
 However, you should plan your move more carefully, as you will attend a hearing in court, which may drag out the process and affect your plans.

-How Will a Judge Hear My Request?
+How does a Judge Hear My Request?

 A judge hearing your relocation request will listen to your reasons for relocating as well as your plan for the non-custodial parent’s visitation schedule.
 The judge will also consider several issues surrounding the potential relocation: